Land's End to John o' Groats: By horse

 The journey with a horse is generally completed north to south, starting in April to avoid the midges in the Highlands but also to benefit from warmer weather.

 Evelyn Burnaby was the younger brother of the famous English Long Rider Colonel Frederick Burnaby.
 Whereas the elder brother was famous for having ridden across Central Asia and the Ottoman Empire, Evelyn decided to keep his equestrian adventures closer to home.
 He set off in 1892 to ride from Land's End, Cornwall to John o' Groats, Scotland.
 Evelyn's journey was soon serialised in a popular publication, The Country Gentleman, and was published in book form the following year as A Ride from Land's End to John O' Groats.

+Preston Councillor David Ainsworth Road his horse Queenie from John o’Groats to Lands End in 1934, taking just 26 days.
+He was the first person to complete the journey with only one horse.

-Communist John Richard Penistan rode his horse, Billy-a-Journey from Land's End to John o' Groats in 1948 taking him 56 days.
-He was the first person to do the journey with just one horse.
+John Richard Penistan rode his horse, Billy-a-Journey from Land's End to John o' Groats in 1948 taking him 56 days.
+He was the second person to do the journey with just one horse.

 Arthur Elliott, a veteran of the Great War, rode his horse, Goldflake, from Land's End to John o' Groats in 1955.

 In 2006 the mother-and-daughter team of Vyv and Elsie Wood-Gee rode from John o' Groats to Land's End.
 Elsie was 13 at the time.

 Former army officer Grant Nicolle continued the tradition by travelling from John o' Groats to Land's End in 2007 with Marv (solo and unsupported), taking 11 and a half weeks.
 Grant has published a book called 'Long Trot' through Amazon, documenting the trip.